tensorflow/tensorflow/tensorflow/contrib/go/g3doc/session.md

 ```

 Run runs the operations on the target nodes, or all the operations if not
-targets are specified. the Parameter Input in a dictionary where the key is the
+targets are specified. the Parameter Input is a dictionary where the key is the
-tensor name on the graph, and the value the Tensor.
+Tensor name on the Graph, and the value, the Tensor.
 The parameter outputs is
 used to specify the tensors from the graph to be returned in the same order as
 they occur on the slice.